-- A Background Information Document (BID) including Interested and Affected Parties Registration Forms (IAPs) will be distributed to various stakeholders, including the I&APs, via email and hand delivery. - A newspaper advertisement will be placed in the local newspaper. - Site notices will be erected at various places within the vicinity of the site; - A public meeting with the local community will be held; and
+- A Background Information Document (BID) including Interested and Affected Parties Registration Forms (IAPs) was distributed to various stakeholders, including the I&APs, via email and hand delivery. - A newspaper advertisement was placed in the local newspaper. - Site notices were placed or posted at various places within the vicinity of the site; - A public meeting with the local community was held on the 11th of April 2025; and